Difference Between Sole Proprietorship and Partnership

 Whether it's a sole proprietor or individual partners in a partnership, both have unlimited liability for:

-A partner can be held liable for the negligent behavior of another partner in that partnership company.
-If business assets are deemed insufficient to meet existing obligations of the partnership, any of the partners of the company could lose personal assets.
+A partner can be held liable for the negligent behavior of another partner.
+If business assets are deemed insufficient to meet existing obligations of the partnership, any of the partners could lose personal assets.
 Creditors can sue a proprietor who owes debts.

 How Each Deals with Conflicts